Welcome to my blog!

 Biomass is the worst of our anthropogenic emissions; emitting more CO2 than fossil fuels and removing trees that are already effectively sequestering carbon.

 When you sit back and think about it logically, it’s easy to understand how fast biomass CO2 emissions are stacking up in our atmosphere.
 Keep in mind the CO2 emissions are ongoing and cumulative.
-This is only one biomass plant that we’ve used as an example; there are thousands of biomass plants worldwide that collectively spew billions of tons of CO2, and greenwash it as clean energy.
+This is only one biomass plant that we’ve used as an example; there are thousands of biomass plants worldwide that collectively spew millions of tons of CO2, and greenwash it as clean energy.

 My next post, we’ll talk about biomass affecting ocean acidification.
 Cheers.